The Todo Noise Application

 (http://127.0.0.1:8000/controller

-) in two different windows side by side ,you should be able to remote control all player
+) in two different windows side by side, you should be able to remote control the player from the controller:

 Creating and using the player

-As defined in our user story, we also want the clients to have some controls on their own interface, but importantly we want to be able to take control on any client remotely to simplify and fasten our development and creation process.
+As defined in our user story, we want the player clients to have some controls on their own interface.
+But importantly we also want to be able to take control over any player remotely to simplify and fasten our development and creation process.

-Indeed, one you start working with several physical devices (e.g. smartphones, tablets), being able to control each of them from a single point can save you a lot of time, which will be better used to improve your artwork and experience.
+Indeed, one you start working with multiple physical devices (smartphones, tablets, etc.), being able to control each of them from a single central point can save you a lot of testing time.
+Time that will be better used to make your artwork and experience more interesting.

 Registering the schema and creating the states

-To that end, let's first create and register another schema, from which we will create a new state for each connected players.
-So let's create a new src/server/schemas/player.js
+To that end, we will to define and register another schema, from which we will create a new state state for each connected players.
+Let's then create a new src/server/schemas/player.js

 file with the following snippet: